Gifts of RRSPs and RRIFs

 - Upon your death, the money goes directly to the charity and does not pass through your estate, hence, it is not subject to probate fees.

-There are several possibilities surrounding gifts of RRSPs or RRIFs, which result in varying tax and estate planning implications.
+There are several possibilities surrounding gifting the proceeds of RRSPs or RRIFs, which result in varying tax and estate planning implications.
 We recommend that you obtain advice from a professional accountant or estate planner before making a gift of retirement savings.